Brazilian Business Review, Brazil, International, Journal, Business, Accounting, Finance, Management, Economics

 An abstract often appears separated from the article, so it should be self-contained.
 As a minimum, the abstract must clearly and briefly state the purpose of the research, the main results, and major contributions.
 References should be avoided, but if needed, you may cite authors and years.
 Non-standard of uncommon abbreviations should also be avoided, but if essential they must be defined in the abstract itself.

-The introduction must emphasize the incremental contribution of your research.
+The introduction must clearly emphasize the incremental contribution of your research.
 Keep citations to a minimum, using only the strictly necessary to properly motivate the research, and highlight and clarify your results and contributions.
 The introduction must not contain a "roadmap" or "contents" paragraph stating the paper's sections.
 A good introduction should briefly and clearly state the research's goal, motivation, methods, results, and contributions, so that it answers three fundamental questions (Grant & Pollock, 2011):

 Statistical analysis (if applicable)